xmaple555/C-Programming-Note/README.md

 }
 ```

 In the above example, we declare the function `myFunction` of `void` type with a parameter to print out the number we pass.
-To call the function, we just need to type out the function's name and the argument inside the parenthesis `()` .
+To call the function, we just need to type out the function name and the argument inside the parenthesis `()` .